easierdata/multi-temporal-crop-classification-training-data/README.md

 This repository, originally [based](https://github.com/ClarkCGA/multi-temporal-crop-classification-training-data) from [Clark Center for Geospatial Analytics](https://www.clarku.edu/centers/geospatial-analytics/), contains the pipeline to generate data for input into the [multi-temporal crop classification model pipeline](https://github.com/ClarkCGA/multi-temporal-crop-classification-baseline) to fine-tune, test or inference using the baseline supervised CNN model or creating a new baseline model from scratch.

 Input model data is derived the USDA Cropland Data Layer (CDL) to curate crop type labels and scenes from [NASAs Harmonized Landsat and Sentinel-2](https://hls.gsfc.nasa.gov/) (HLS) to capture snapshots of time across the growing season.
+A selection of HLS scenes is available on [IPFS](https://ipfs.io/) and [Filecoin](https://filecoin.io/) for decentralized and accessible open science collaboration.

 > The dataset is published as part of the [Prithvi 100M](https://arxiv.org/abs/2310.18660) foundation model release on [HuggingFace](https://huggingface.co/datasets/ibm-nasa-geospatial/multi-temporal-crop-classification) and [Source Cooperative](https://beta.source.coop/repositories/clarkcga/multi-temporal-crop-classification/) with an open-access license.